tpayne/terraform-examples/README.md

 # Terraform-examples
 Some simple educational terraform work.
-This file is WIP, so will change as I build up examples.
+Examples will be added as I do them.

-Note: These examples only work for Mac and need Docker installed
+Note: These examples only work for Mac and need Docker installed.
+There are currently examples for...
+* Docker
+* GCP

 How to Install
 --------------